 John Hancock was the first insurer to offer discounts based on leading an active lifestyle through the Vitality program.
 There is also a Quit Smoking Incentive, which gives smokers a non-smoking rate for three years, and a special program for diabetics called John Hancock Aspire.
 John Hancock offers several riders including critical illness and long-term care.

-In order to get quotes for John Hancock’s universal life policies, you must speak with a financial advisor and will have to comlete a questionnaire or medical exam.
-John Hancock’s premiums scored about average in the J.D.
-Power 2019 U.S. Life Insurance Study, however, it is worth noting that they offer post-purchase premium reductions through the Vitality program.
+In order to get quotes for John Hancock’s universal life policies, you must speak with a financial advisor and will have to complete a questionnaire or medical exam.
+John Hancock scored below average in the J.D.
+Power 2020 U.S. Life Insurance Study.
+It is worth noting that they offer post-purchase premium reductions through the Vitality program.
 With a low level of customer complaints with the NAIC and a vast range of universal life options, John Hancock provides solid solutions for anyone to explore when shopping for universal life.

 Read the full review: John Hancock Life Insurance

 Guardian Life was founded in 1860, offering life insurance nationwide.
 Guardian has the highest available ranking of A++ (Superior) for financial strength by AM Best.
 Guardian Life offers many types of life insurance, including universal life and variable universal life plans.
 What sets Guardian apart from many other universal life insurance providers is the guaranteed interest rate option on the universal life plan, which allows you to choose an option with fewer risks than competitors that offer no guarantees on the investment portion of the plan.
 Guardian's guaranteed interest rate is why we named the company our runner-up.

 Guardian Life is one of the few companies that offer coverage for higher risk applicants, such as those with serious medical issues.
 Guardian’s rates for smokers were also good when we reviewed pricing compared to other insurers.